-An enchanting attraction that Uganda is most known for is the rare mountain gorillas which dwell in its southwestern corner.
-The unique opportunity to watch these creatures is often described as life changing.
+An enchanting attraction that Uganda is most known for is the rare mountain gorillas that dwell in its southwestern corner.
+The unique opportunity to watch these creatures is often described as life-changing.
 But Uganda has so much more than just this and a Uganda safari takes you exploring most of it.
 It boasts a wonderful terrain, a highly growing population of people with a rich culture, beautiful weather, diverse wildlife and some of the most delicious foods in the world.
 Uganda has a wide range of fascinating attractions and there is something interesting in every corner!!
 Your Uganda safari will help you get to experience most of these.
 What to expect on the safari are categorized into;

 The variety of wildlife in Uganda is so impressive for every nature lover that comes to explore the country.
 It has an incredible range of flora and fauna that makes it one of the most enjoyable places for safaris.
 From the widely open golden grasslands to the dense forests, Uganda has a lot to offer to wildlife lovers and these are categorized as;